odewahn/docker-jumpstart/overview.md

 ## Docker RUN Quick Reference

 Hopefully, this chapter has given you a good idea of the key workflows around containers and images.
-Although the example is contrived, the basic workflow is something you'll use again and again.
 In the next chapter on Dockerfiles I'll present a way to automate this process even further using a Dockerfile.
 Until then, I'll conclude with this quick reference guide for the Docker RUN command.
 Taken directly from *docker help*, this table shows how RUN is one of the most feature-rich commands in Docker.